Ahmadalhindi/stockbook/README.md

 <img src="documentation/search-earning.png" alt="nav_bar">
 </p>

-- In all stocks page, all users can select all sectors or a specific sector from 11 categorized GICS* sectors in dropped down menu.
+- In all stocks page, all users can select all sectors or a specific sector from 11 categorized GICS sectors in dropped down menu.

 <p align="center">
 <img src="documentation/select-menu.png" alt="nav_bar">
 </p>

-*GICS: Global Industry Classification Standard.